EUfactcheck 2.0

 * Individual schools can still use the EUfactcheck website as a platform to publish their students’ factchecks.
 This can be done at any convenient moment throughout the year, that fits the curriculum of the study programme.
 Please contact the EUfactcheck editorial team.

 * Each year another EJTA member school will organise an intensive factchecking week, the EUfactcheck Lab, funded by Erasmus short mobility.
 Other EJTA member schools are welcome to join with up to 6 students and one teacher (Erasmus Blended Intensive Programme).
 Please contact the EUfactcheck programme manager for more details.
-In 2024 the EUfactcheck Lab covered the EU elections, in 2025 the topic is ‘Climate Reporting’.
+In 2024 the EUfactcheck Lab covered the EU elections, hosted by EJTA member Hogeschool Utrecht, the Netherlands.
+The next year EJTA member Universitat Autonoma Barcelona in Spain offered the EUfactcheck Lab on ‘Climate Change’.
+In 2026 the topic is Press Freedom.
+In the first week of May students from 7 EJTA schools meet at Jade University in Wilhelmshaven.

-EUfactcheck, an initiative of the European Journalism Training Association (EJTA) fights mis- and disinformation about European policies and topics.
-Journalism students from all over Europe factcheck claims and statements made by politicians and others and rate them.
-Our focus is not to debunk fake news but to give correct information to the reader.
+EUfactcheck, an initiative of the European Journalism Training Association (EJTA) fights mis- and disinformation about policies and topics in Europe.
+Journalism students from all over Europe factcheck claims and statements made by politicians and others public figures, and rate them as true or false.
+Our focus is to give correct information and context to the reader.

 Latest fact-checks